Travel and Expense Master Glossary

 All meals to be reimbursed at the rate in effect for the area where the student(s) stops for sleep.
 The meal reimbursement rate for the last day of travel (return day) would continue to be the rate for the location where the student(s) last stopped for sleep.

-However, travel to British Columbia, Canada is not classified as international.
+**Travel to British Columbia, Canada is considered domestic and not classified as international.
+Travel to Hawaii requires selecting the designated expense type.**

-However, travel to British Columbia, Canada is not classified as international.
+**Travel to British Columbia, Canada is considered domestic and not classified as international.
+Travel to Hawaii requires selecting the designated expense type.**

 Example: This expense type would be used for a resort fee or service fee.